edwardmejia0524-Midnight/splunk-custom-log-parser/README.md

 ## 3. Data Parsing & Script Execution

 ### Log Preparation
 Processed raw log data and structured it into a standardized JSON format to ensure compatibility with Splunk's event parser.
+By converting raw strings into JSON *before* ingestion, we significantly reduce the processing overhead on the Splunk indexer.

-* Output Path: Generated and saved the final structured log file directly to the user's working directory: `/home/admineddie/src/parsed_output.json`
+* Output Path: Generated and saved the final structured log file directly to the working directory: `/home/admineddie/src/parsed_output.json`

 ### Implementation Script (Python Example)
 Below is the full implementation script demonstrating how raw log lines are parsed, converted, and written into a structured JSON format: